IvanDimanov/sedmataposoka/rest_api/rest_calls/UI-Server_Integration.md

 CSRF Prevention:
 With each PUT, POST or DELETE request, the UI will send a XSRF-TOKEN cookie and a X-XSRF-TOKEN header, which must be identical.
-If they are missing or mismatched, return error 401 with appropriate message and log the event on the server side, because this was a possible hacker attack.
+If they are missing or mismatched, return error 401 and log the event on the server side, because this was a possible hacker attack.

 SUPER ADMIN USER ACCESS: